 IFRS 16 - Leases ('IFRS 16") replaces IAS 17, Leases ("IAS 17").
 The new model requires the recognition of almost all lease contracts on a lessee's statement of financial position as a lease liability reflecting future lease payments and a 'right-of-use asset' with exceptions for certain short-term leases and leases of low-value assets.
 In addition, the lease payments are required to be presented on the statement of cash flow within operating and financing activities for the interest and principal portions, respectively.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
-The Company will apply IFRS 16 on its effective date retrospectively, with the cumulative effect of initially applying the standard as an adjustment to retained earnings and no restatement of comparative information.
-The Company has elected to measure its right of use assets at amounts equal to the associated lease liabilities and as such, the adjustment to retained earnings will be nil.
+The Company has applied IFRS 16 on January 1, 2019 using the modified retrospective approach, with the cumulative effect of initially applying the standard as an adjustment to retained earnings and no restatement of comparative information.
 Upon adoption, the Company has elected to apply the available exemptions for short-term leases and leases of low-value assets.
 The Company has also elected to apply the practical expedient whereby leases whose term ends within 12 months of the date of the initial application would be accounted for in the same way as short-term leases.
-The Company has not yet completed its evaluations of the effect of adopting of this standard and the impact it may have on its consolidated financial statements.